CMSgov/bluebutton-sample-client-angular/README.md

     npm install (first time only)
     npm start

-And from here, you can navigate to http://localhost:8082/login and test your application.
+And from here, you can navigate to http://localhost:8082/login to ensure the application has started.

 Copy the following url into your browser to start this application..